wisq/ex_sudoku/README.md

 The Elixir version tends to take about 4.7 seconds of CPU time.
 However, it also uses around 475% CPU, meaning it solves the hardest puzzle in only 1.0 seconds of clock time.

+Results on a more modern CPU (an 8-core i7-6700K) are similar: In Ruby, ~2.5 seconds; in Elixir, 2.9 CPU seconds, but only 0.5 clock seconds.
+CPU is over 500% and `max_active` can reach upwards of 30 on some runs.

 ## Conclusion

 All in all, a decently successful approach.